 - As a last resort, the client's assets may serve as a backstop guarantee.
 This guarantee can only be obtained at the end of often long and costly legal proceedings.

 The last two compensations are often difficult to obtain in case of a customer insolvency.
-This is why the subscription of a trade credit insurance policy allows you to efficiently cover your & credit risk.
+This is why the subscription of a trade credit insurance policy allows you to efficiently cover your trade credit risk.

 Behind the technical and financial aspects of negotiating payment terms lies a more comprehensive business strategy.
 You must ask yourself what kind of relationship you want to build with your customer for the long term.